soderlind/mediamanager/readme.txt

 * Your media files stay exactly where they are on the server
 * URLs never change when you reorganize
 * Folders can be nested to create hierarchies

-= Smart Suggestions =

-When you upload new media, Media Manager can automatically suggest folders based on:

-* **File type** – Images, videos, documents, audio files
-* **EXIF date** – Photo creation date from camera metadata
-* **IPTC keywords** – Embedded keywords in professional images

-Configure these options in Settings → Folder Settings.

 == Installation ==